 - Swim proof

 - iOS and Android compatible

-The Band 3 Pro is very slim which makes it comfortable to wear but means the display is a bit small and hard to read.
-The other features more than make up for that considering the price.
+The Band 4 Pro is very slim which makes it comfortable to wear but means the display is a bit small and hard to read.
+The other features more than makeup for that considering the price.
 This bracelet is enough for tracking activity in most seniors.

 Best fitness tracker for seniors

-Our recommendation for a more advanced fitness tracker is the Garmin Vivosmart 4.
-It’s a very small form factor fitness tracker with top of the line sensors.
+My recommendation for a more advanced fitness tracker is the Garmin Vivosmart 5 (affiliate link).
+It’s a very small form factor fitness tracker with top-of-the-line sensors.